 That said, few people have as much experience creating calorie-burning workouts as Jillian.
 She’s put together some of the most intense exercise programs around, and Yoga Meltdown is another one.
 Unlike some of the popular power yoga videos that were released a decade or more ago, Yoga Meltdown was released a few years back, so it’s reasonably current.

 The video’s tagline is, “Burn calories.
 Scorch fat.
 Energize your life.”
 The regimen consists of two 30-minute workouts which mix yoga poses with heavy cardio segments designed to quickly shed pounds.
 Part of the video even uses light hand weights to increase the burn.

 If you’re seeking a traditional ashtanga yoga workout, skip this one.
 But if you want a powerful, sweat-inducing exercise, check it out.

 Jeanette Jenkins, the Hollywood Trainer, released Power Yoga earlier this decade.
-Since then, it’s become known as one of the more intense, challenging power yoga DVDs around.
+Since then, it’s become known as one of the more intense, challenging power yoga routines around.
 The 84-minute routine is very intense.
 Jenkins holds poses for quite awhile and includes sequences of 50 bicycle crunches in one chapter.

-As of this writing, Power Yoga is a bit more expensive than some of the other videos, but this video is nearly as intense as the infamous P90X yoga workout, so if you’re seeking a hardcore power yoga workout, consider this one.
+As of this writing, Power Yoga is a bit more expensive than some of the other videos, but this routine is nearly as intense as the infamous P90X yoga workout, so if you’re seeking a hardcore power yoga workout, consider this one.